Place-Based Income Management

 Income management started on 1 July 2012 as part of a trial of new approaches to tackle entrenched disadvantage in the Building Australia’s Future Workforce package.

-A targeted model of income management has been introduced in five of the ten locations:
+As part of this package, a targeted model of income management has been introduced in five Local Government Areas:

 - Bankstown (New South Wales)